-Note: OCCC will create a college email account for students within three (3) business days from College policies and procedures may change at any time.
-Changes may affect programs, policies, procedures, curriculum, calendar, schedules, instructors, or costs.
-The college will attempt to post important changes and new information on the college web page.
-This catalog is an informational guide for students planning courses of study, but students should periodically consult with an advising specialist or college staff for updated information not available at the time of publication.
-This catalog and class schedules shall not be construed as a contract between the student and the College.
-13 admissions.
+Note: OCCC will create a college email account for students within three (3) business days from admissions.
 When this email account is created students will receive login instructions.
-Email is OCCC's official means of communication and all future written communication will be sent to a student's @oregoncoastcc.org email address once it is created.
+Email is OCCC's official means of communication and all future written communication will be sent to a student's @oregoncoast.edu email address once it is created.
 It is important that students are prompt in accessing this email account.